DSCR Calculator

 Choose Property DSCR or DSCR Loan mode

-Select Property DSCR for commercial, Fannie Mae, or Freddie Mac loans — it uses Annual NOI ÷ Annual Debt Service.
+Select Property DSCR for commercial or agency-style loans — it uses Annual NOI ÷ Annual Debt Service.
 Select DSCR Loan for non-QM investor loans — it uses Monthly Rent ÷ Monthly PITIA.
 The calculator also offers two reverse modes: Find Max Loan Amount and Find Required NOI, both within the Property DSCR framework.

 2